imayanksrivastava/channelmsnews/README.md

 Channel MS News is a News aggregator web application built on the News information from CurrentAPI.
 It is a developer edition and is not being used for any commercial activities.
 The application has been built for my Final project submission at IronHack for the FullStack Web Development Program.

+Intent of this app is to present the news as just a news and not force down the opinion.
+Let the reader form an opinion himself.
+And the news is more than hatred, wars, geo political conflicts.

 ![Render Clock Demo](demo/demo.gif)